Diffusing capacity

 Diffusing capacity of the lung (D_{L}) (also known as transfer factor) measures the transfer of gas from air in the lung, to the red blood cells in lung blood vessels.
 It is part of a comprehensive series of pulmonary function tests to determine the overall ability of the lung to transport gas into and out of the blood.
 D_{L}, especially D_{LCO}, is reduced in certain diseases of the lung and heart.
 D_{LCO} measurement has been standardized according to a position paper by a task force of the European Respiratory and American Thoracic Societies.
+The Pulmonary diffusing capacity for nitric oxide (D_{L,NO}) is now also used.

 In respiratory physiology, the diffusing capacity has a long history of great utility, representing conductance of gas across the alveolar-capillary membrane and also takes into account factors affecting the behaviour of a given gas with hemoglobin.

 The term may be considered a misnomer as it represents neither diffusion nor a capacity (as it is typically measured under submaximal conditions) nor capacitance.
 In addition, gas transport is only diffusion limited in extreme cases, such as for oxygen uptake at very low ambient oxygen or very high pulmonary blood flow.

 The diffusing capacity does not directly measure the primary cause of hypoxemia, or low blood oxygen, namely mismatch of ventilation to perfusion: